sergio11/fudge_tv_compose_library/README.md

 This project has been developed **exclusively for learning and experimentation purposes**. **Fudge** is an exploratory Jetpack Compose UI kit designed to gain insights into TV interface development, focus management, and state handling in Android applications.

+## 🎖️ Recognition & Credits

+I want to express my deepest gratitude to the creators of **[JetFit](https://github.com/TheChance101/tv-samples/tree/JetFit/JetFit)** and the contributors to **[PR #183](https://github.com/android/tv-samples/pull/183)** for providing an invaluable foundation for this project.
+This initiative aims to offer an open-source implementation inspired by JetFit, following the **Apache 2.0** license.

+I would also like to extend my sincere appreciation to **[Umair Khalid](https://github.com/UmairKhalid786)** for his outstanding work on the **[ComposeTv](https://github.com/UmairKhalid786/ComposeTv)** repository.
+His well-structured code and clear documentation have been essential resources throughout this process, enabling me to learn and apply new techniques in Jetpack Compose development.

+A huge thank you to the community for their efforts and contributions to the open-source ecosystem.
+I hope this project can also be a valuable resource for other developers! 🚀🙏

 ## Contribution
 Contributions to Fudge: Jetpack Compose TV UI Kit are highly encouraged!
 If you're interested in adding new features, resolving bugs, or enhancing the project's functionality, please feel free to submit pull requests.